oracle/cloud-native-devops-workshop/db-devops/CloudNative500.md

     ![](images/lab500/500_01_04_merge8.png)

-- Review the changed code, and note how the changes reflect the edits John Dunbar made in the Brackets code editor on the client workstation.
+- Click on the **Changed Files** tab to review the changed code, and note how the changes reflect the edits John Dunbar made in the Brackets code editor on the client workstation.
 Because you are the project manager and have access privileges and responsibilities above those of developers such as Bala Gupta and John Dunbar, you are the one who must initiate the merge.
 Approve and process the merge by clicking the **Merge** button.

     ![](images/lab500/500_01_05_merge10.png)

-- On the popup click **Merge**.
+- On the popup uncheck **Squash commits** and click **Merge**.

     ![](images/lab500/500_01_06_merge11.png)